Romanian Crown Estate: Traditional Crown Estate properties

 The forests of the Crown Estate numbered 84,000 ha, of which 67,000 ha in the mountains, 5,000 at the hill, and 12,000 at the plains.
 97.3% of the forest was exploitable and only 2.7% was unproductive.
 The forests were beech, fir, oak, acacia or elm.
 Afforestations were made in the Sadova sands, and forest exploitation followed a strict forestry system.
 The transport of logs harvested to the sawmills or railway station was made on the water, narrow railways, or access roads existing at that time.
 60 kilometers of railway and a 1.5 km funicular were built with 6 locomotives that had a power of 240 horses.
-The sawmills were at Poiana Doamnei, Găinești and Borca at Mălini and at Piatra Corbului and Ața at Bicaz.
-Industry wise workshops were built for the manufacture of gates, windows, wooden vessels, furniture, etc. There were also hunting parks, one in Mălini și unul la Bicaz, in Dubroveț there was a pheasantry, etc.
+The sawmills were at Poiana Doamnei, Găinești and Borca at Mălini, and at Piatra Corbului and Ața at Bicaz.
+Industry wise workshops were built for the manufacture of gates, windows, wooden vessels, furniture, etc. There were also hunting parks, one in Mălini and one in Bicaz, in Dubroveț there was a pheasantry, etc.